Brian-Yee/brian-yee.github.io/_posts/2019-12-19-reading-reflections.markdown

 Logico Philosophicus Tractatus
 ------------------------------

-At work recently I was introduced with an indvidiual who pursed a Graduate degree in Philosophy.
+At work recently I was introduced with an individual who pursed a Graduate degree in Philosophy.
 When I mentioned I was currently reading the [Tractatus](https://en.wikipedia.org/wiki/Tractatus_Logico-Philosophicus) he laughed and said I should just read [PI](https://en.wikipedia.org/wiki/Philosophical_Investigations).
-However, part of the joy of reading Tractatus was reading something so compact and alluring only to know that it would be totally desroyed within half a decade.
+However, part of the joy of reading Tractatus was reading something so compact and alluring only to know that it would be totally destroyed within half a decade.
 So reading the Tractatus is less about identifying a universal truth then practice in holding reservation and not willfully falling into any text I read.

 The Tractatus however was more than just a system to practice in trying to poke holes with.
 It ended up being a way of understanding the limits of computing and in particular the limits of describing everything as an abstract syntax tree.
-What I found intersting was Wittgenstein's idea of "the mystical" that could not be described by the AST.
-Namely the idea of simply containerizing and quarantining all parts that do not agree with a model and assinging it to mysticism may _feel_ attractive but just because something _feels_ pretty doesn't mean it is right.
+What I found interesting was Wittgenstein's idea of "the mystical" that could not be described by the AST.
+Namely the idea of simply containerizing and quarantining all parts that do not agree with a model and assigning it to mysticism may _feel_ attractive but just because something _feels_ pretty doesn't mean it is right.

 "Wittgenstein's Ladder" is something we should all try to climb.
-In someways I feel it is mroe of a Wittgenstein's Mandala given it was erected to be discarded, just not in the way Wittgenstein intended.
+In someways I feel it is more of a Wittgenstein's Mandala given it was erected to be discarded, just not in the way Wittgenstein intended.
 If you would like an [online interactive copy](http://www.tractatuslogico-philosophicus.com/#node/n1-) is available and